metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 ## Vikings @ Chiefs

 Tyreek Hill's ability to beat bracket coverage is really something.
 Kudos to Matt Moore for throwing a good pass.

+Cousins is not as effective as he was the last three weeks.

+The Chiefs have done an excellent job bottling up the run so far in the first quarter.
+In fact, something tells me the defense has gotten a beat on the way the Vikings run the football.